mister-ben/videojs-mobile-ui/README.md

 - *touchControls.seekSeconds* `int` Seconds to seek when double-tapping
 - *touchControls.tapTimeout* `int` Milliseconds to consider a double-tap
 - *touchControls.disableOnEnd* `boolean` Whether to disable touch controls when the video has ended, e.g. if an endscreen is used.
 Automatically disables if the endscreen plugin is present when this plugin initialises
-- *touchControls.disableOnEnd* `boolean` If true no touch controls are added.
+- *touchControls.disabled* `boolean` If true no touch controls are added.

 ## Usage